columnflow/columnflow/docs/user_guide/structure.md

 {doc}`examples` section of this documentation.
 The full task tree of general columnflow tasks can be seen in [this wikipage](https://github.com/columnflow/columnflow/wiki#default-task-graph).
-Additionally, the CMS-specific ```CreatePileUpWeights``` task is implemented, but not present in the graph, as it is experiment specific.
+Additionally, the CMS-specific {py:class}`~columnflow.tasks.cms.external.CreatePileUpWeights` task is implemented, but not present in the graph, as it is experiment specific.

 Further informations about tasks and [law](https://github.com/riga/law) can be found in {doc}`"Law Introduction" <law>` section of this documentation or in the